Elbe 17

-During World War II, it was used for repair work only and also served as an air shelter (housing up to 6000 people).
+During World War II, it was used for repair work only and also served as an air raid shelter (housing up to 6,000 people).
 After the war, the huge floatable metal gate was scrapped and the dock served as a berth.
 The British occupation forces originally planned to demolish the dock in January 1950, but popular protests and fears that the demolition would damage the nearby tunnel under the Elbe caused the dock to be preserved.